What type of training do you use?

 What neighborhoods do you serve for private lessons?

-We offer private lessons at our 5 training locations in Manhattan & Brooklyn and also in your home.
-We offer in-home private lessons in Manhattan, Brooklyn and some areas of New Jersey, some areas of Fairfield County Connecticut, and in Los Angeles, California.
+We offer private lessons at some of our locations in Manhattan also in your home, depending on location.
+We offer in-home private lessons in Manhattan, some areas of Brooklyn, some areas of New Jersey, some areas of Fairfield County Connecticut, and in Los Angeles, California.

 Where are your dog training classes located?